naitik8084/freesound/README.md

 ### Running tests

-You can run tests using the Django test runner in the `web` container like that:
+You can run tests using the Django test runner in the `web` container like that:-

     docker-compose run --rm web python manage.py test --settings=freesound.test_settings